justintout/advent-of-code/corruption-checksum/README.md

-#Day 2 -  Corrupton Checksum
+# Day 2 -  Corrupton Checksum

-## Installation and usage
 ## Installation and use
 1. Clone repo
 2. Copy your [puzzle input](http://adventofcode.com/2017/day/1/input) to an ASCII text fle